search icon

 Roadside Assistance:

-There has been a significant rise in the number of accidents happening on the road which has led to the growth of roadside assistance companies.
-These roadside assistance (RSA) companies provide an app that allows them to track the users; exact location so that they do not have the added hassle to give directions to reach them in case an unfortunate event happens.
-With location-based services roadside assistance companies are able to respond faster, process a higher number of calls, route them correctly and assign the correct service provider to take up the matter, thereby providing better service to customers in their time of need.
+These companies provide an app that allows them to track the users’ exact location so that they do not have the added hassle to give directions to reach them in case an unfortunate event happens.
+Location-based services enable faster responses, higher call processing, efficient routing to better assist customers in their time of need.

 Fraud Prevention:

 Geolocation frauds occur when criminals try to fabricate their location information by using the victim GPS and IP address information.
-Location-based services can create an added security layer by matching a customer location via their smartphone to a credit card transaction.
-By attaching the smartphone location to the customer credit card, suspicious transactions made across several geographical locations can be flagged thereby preventing the fraud from happening.
+Location-based services can create an added security layer by matching a customer’s location to a credit card transaction.
+This allows suspicious transactions made across several geographical locations to be flagged, thereby preventing the fraud from happening.

 Social networks, messengers & dating apps: